wujiashu0421/SPART/docs/source/index.rst

 Given a URDF description of a multibody system, SPART computes the system's:

-* Kinematics -- pose of the links and joints (`i.e.`, homogeneous transformation matrices or rotation matrices and position vectors).
+* Kinematics -- pose of the links and joints (`i.e.`, rotation matrices and position vectors).
-* Differential kinematics -- Operational space velocities and accelerations, as well as the analytic Jacobians and their time derivatives.
+* Differential kinematics -- operational space velocities and accelerations, as well as the geometric Jacobians and their time derivatives.
-* Dynamics -- Generalized inertia and convective inertia matrices.
+* Dynamics -- generalized inertia and convective inertia matrices.
-* Forward/Inverse dynamics -- solvers for both problems, including the floating-base case.
+* Forward/Inverse dynamics -- solves both problems, including the floating-base case.

 SPART supports symbolic computation and analytic expressions for all kinematic and dynamic quantities can be obtained.